To introduce a Bill to make provision in respect of transport for patients attending National Health Service hospitals and health care facilities.

 8 April 2010

-The bill would require primary care trusts, hospital trusts and local transport authorities to work together to coordinate transport for NHS patients.
-It aims to make patient transport more reliable and user-friendly, and to reduce missed appointments caused by transport problems, while requiring annual reporting on how duties are met.
+The Patient Transport Bill would require primary care trusts, hospital trusts and local transport authorities to work together to coordinate transport for patients attending NHS hospitals and health facilities.
+It aims to make patient transport more reliable and efficient, reducing missed appointments caused by transport problems, and to report in annual reviews how they have met these duties.

 Generated 21 February 2026